 The device comes in various sizes and can be used for different materials; however, it may not be suitable for very delicate fabric.

 Keep in mind that removing lint means you literally remove some of the fibers of the material and cutting free the small fuzz balls cuts also the fibers these balls are still attached to, so in time this shaving will actually damage your item.

-Unfortunately, there is little one can do once the lint formed, so we will deal later with some methods to prevent it from forming in the first place.
+Unfortunately, there is little one can do once the lint is formed, so we will deal later with some methods to prevent it from forming in the first place.

 Sweater Stone (or just a regular Pumice stone)

 Sweater Stone is a handheld size stone that looks pretty much like a regular pumice stone.
 Simply pass the stone over the garment.
-Do this lightly, not too hard as doing so may damage your fabric and it may cause a tear.
+Do this lightly, not too hard as doing so may damage your fabric and may cause a tear.

-Alternatively, if you can’t find a pumice stone, you may also use soft-grain sandpaper and lightly rub over the clothing to weed off the lint.
+Alternatively, if you can’t find a pumice stone, you may also use soft-grain sandpaper and lightly rub it over the clothing to weed off the lint.